Finite-Time Analysis of Three-Timescale Constrained Actor-Critic and Constrained Natural Actor-Critic Algorithms: Finite-Time Convergence Results

 We provide in this section the main theoretical results for non-asymptotic convergence as well as provide the convergence rate and sample complexity for the two algorithms.
-Due to lack of space, we provide all the proofs of these results in the appendix.
+Due to lack of space, we provide the detailed proofs of these results in the appendix.
+We emphasize here that asymptotic convergence analysis of these algorithms has not been analysed here since for the case of Constrained Actor-Critic, it has been analysed in \cite{cmdpsa}.
+Further, the same for Constrained Natural Actor-Critic, it will carry through in a similar manner using the results of \cite{nac}.